balabantim/BAK_MINI/README.md

 > App Uses Non-Exempt Encryption  :  NO

 > Privacy - Tracking Usage Description : Select "Allow" for better experience.
 This identifier will be used to collect Crash Data and in-app activity in order to improve functionalities and user engagement.

-> Privacy - Camera Usage Description : Select "Allow" for better experience.
-The app сan use images to setup user profile and problem solving, we do not store your personal photos.

->Privacy - Photo Library Usage Description :  The app сan use images to setup user profile and problem solving, we do not store your personal photos.

 Also you need remove **Remove Scene Configuration** key from **Application Scene Manifest** if it present, and set value of **Enable Multiple Windows** key to **NO**.